mattam82/rocq-prover.org/data/pages/governance.md

 The Rocq Core team has a formal [voting process](https://github.com/coq/coq/wiki/Core-Team-Voting-Process) that can be used to resolve conflicts in case consensus cannot be reached.

-It is the community's role to guide the decisions of the Project Leader through active engagement, contributions, and discussions.
+It is the community's role to guide the decisions of the Project Leader and Core Team through active engagement, contributions, and discussions.
 To foster a healthy and growing community, the Project Leader will make the goals and decisions clear and public.

 It is anticipated that the Projects themselves will be self-managing and will